A Meaningful Life: Making a Real Difference in Today’s World

 Many people worked diligently to bring about those ethical advances for humanity.
 Because of the number of individuals suffering and the reason for this hidden brutality, I believe animal liberation is the moral imperative of our time.
 If we take suffering seriously and commit to optimal advocacy, we too can bring about fundamental change.
 We can already see progress in just the past decade – public concern for farmed animals’ interests and condemnation of factory farms, as well as more vegetarians, near-vegetarians, and vegetarian products.
-Our advocacy’s focus, tools, and programs have also improved immensely during that time – Adopt a College, for example, was only launched in 2003.
+Our advocacy’s focus, tools, and programs have also improved immensely during that time.

 Animal liberation can be the future.
 As the magazine The Economist concluded, “Historically, man has expanded the reach of his ethical calculations, as ignorance and want have receded, first beyond family and tribe, later beyond religion, race, and nation.
 To bring other species more fully into the range of these decisions may seem unthinkable to moderate opinion now.
 One day, decades or centuries hence, it may seem no more than ‘civilized’ behavior requires.”

-We can be the generation that brings about this next great ethical advance.
+We can be the generation to bring about this next great ethical advance.
 We should revel in the freedom and opportunity we have to be part of something so profound, something fundamentally good.
 This is as meaningful and joyous a life as I can imagine!